Reduction of the electroweak correlation in the PDF updating by using the forward-backward asymmetry of Drell-Yan process: Summary and discussion

-It has been a long-debated question about how to improve the accuracies of the parton distribution functions (PDFs) predictions and fundamental electroweak parameter determinations, with the precise W and Z boson property measurements at hadron colliders.
-The key problem is that most of electroweak sensitive observables at hadron colliders are strongly correlated with PDF models, and therefore simultaneous or iterative fittings for the PDF and electroweak parameters will potentially induce bias into these two important physics sectors.
+It has been a long-debated question about how to improve the accuracies of the PDF predictions and fundamental electroweak parameter determinations, with the precise W and Z boson measurements at hadron colliders.
+The key problem is that most of electroweak sensitive observables at hadron colliders are strongly correlated with PDF models, and therefore iterative fittings for the PDF and electroweak parameters will potentially induce bias into these two important physics sectors.

-In this paper, a new method of reducing the correlation with the fundamental electroweak parameter $\stw$ in the PDF updating is proposed, by using the forward-backward asymmetry in the dilepton final states of the Drell-Yan $pp \rightarrow Z/\gamma^* \rightarrow \ell^+\ell^- +X$ process.
-At the LHC experiments, the hadronic level observable $A^h_{FB}$ is found to be highly sensitive to the relative difference between parton distributions of quarks and antiquarks, thus can be used as an important input in the PDF global fits.
-Since the $A^h_{FB}$ distribution, as a function of the dilepton invariant mass, is sensitive to both the PDFs and $\stw$, the correlation between them may induce large bias in the PDF-updating when using the $A^h_{FB}(M)$ spectrum as the input of the fit, and consequently this bias will propagate into the electroweak precise measurements.
-Based on our semi-analytical qualitative study, it can be concluded that the sensitivity of $A^h_{FB}$ on the electroweak parameter $\stw$ is dominated by its average value around the $Z$-pole mass region, while the shape (or gradient) of the $A^h_{FB}(M)$ spectrum is much less dependent on the $\stw$ value but still highly sensitive to the PDF modeling.
-Accordingly, a well-defined experimental observable $G(\Delta)$ is invented to represent the shape information of the $A^h_{FB}(M)$ spectrum, and is proposed to be used as an input data to the PDF updating.
-Quantitative simulation studies clearly demonstrate that the bias of using the $A^h_{FB}$ data in the PDF global fitting caused by it correlation with the electroweak physics can be significantly reduced to a negligible level, while the sensitivity to the PDF parameters is largely retained.
-This new method of using the gradient information of the $A^h_{FB}(M)$ spectrum in the PDF global fitting, and meanwhile using its average value around the $Z$-pole dominated by $A^h_{FB}(M_Z)$ to determine the $\stw$, could provide a safe, uncorrelated and unbiased way for the high precision PDF update and electroweak measurement at the future high luminosity LHC experiments.
+In this paper, a new method of reducing the correlation with the EW parameter $\effstw$ in the PDF updating is proposed, by using the forward-backward asymmetry $A_{FB}$ distribution of Drell-Yan $pp \rightarrow Z/\gamma^* \rightarrow \ell^+\ell^- +X$ processes.
+At the LHC, the $A_{FB}(M)$ spectrum as a function of the dilepton invariant mass, is found to be highly sensitive to the relative difference between parton distributions of the first generation quarks and antiquarks, thus can be used as an important input in the PDF global fits.
+Though the $A_{FB}(M)$ distribution at the LHC is determined by both the PDFs and the EW parameter altogether, it is concluded that the sensitivity of $A_{FB}$ on the $\effstw$ is governed by its overall average around the $Z$-pole region, while the shape (or gradient) of the $A_{FB}(M)$ spectrum is much less dependent on the $\effstw$ value but still highly sensitive to the PDF modeling.
+Accordingly, a well-defined experimental observable $G(\Delta)$ is introduced to represent the shape information of the $A_{FB}(M)$ spectrum, and is proposed to be used as an input data to the PDF updating.
+Numerical tests have been done and clearly demonstrate that the bias of directly using the $A_{FB}$ distribution in the PDF global fitting caused by it correlation with the electroweak physics can be significantly reduced, while the sensitivity to the PDF parameters is largely retained.